stsewd/stsewd.github.io/posts/file-navigation-neovim.rst

 Git
 ===

-This is the *and more* part from the title.
 FZF allows you to pass any list and filter those elements.
 When you find yourself in big projects with several branches is easy to get lost.